U.S. cargo ship blasts off for space station with supplies, experiments

 "The researchers are kind of scratching their heads at that," space station associate scientist Tara Ruttley said during a press conference on Monday.

-Tuesday's successful launch followed a month's delay while United Launch Alliance, a partnership of Lockheed Martin (LMT.N) and Boeing Co (BA.N), resolved a technical issue with the rocket's hydraulic system.
+Tuesday's successful launch followed a month's delay while United Launch Alliance, a partnership of Lockheed Martin and Boeing Co, resolved a technical issue with the rocket's hydraulic system.

 The Cygnus cargo ship is the seventh of 10 planned missions through 2018 under Orbital's space station resupply contract with NASA, worth up to $3.1 billion.